-- 1. Download the installer OpenMS-<version>-Win64.exe from the archive - 2.
-Execute the installer under the user account that later runs OpenMS and follow its instructions.
+- 1. Download and execute the installer OpenMS-<version>-Win64.exe from the archive and follow its instructions. - 2.
+Run the installer under the user account that later runs OpenMS.
+It is not advised to use admin account for installation.
+When asked for an admin authentication, please enter the credentials.